joshraphael/retroachievements/Guides/SOS/guide.md

 |Survivor points|2|
 |Stamina|high (160)|

-Appears with Chief Engineer Ussarr when you have between three and six survivors in your party.
-For more information on how to deal with Ussarr and potentially recruit Henry, look at the achievement ["Don't Believe His Lies"](#ach-ussarr)
+Appears with Chief Engineer Ussar when you have between three and six survivors in your party.
+For more information on how to deal with Ussar and potentially recruit Henry, look at the achievement ["Don't Believe His Lies"](#ach-ussar)

 ## Endings